Process-oriented psychology: Worldwork and deep democracy

 The Chronicle reports that the group moved from angry heated conflict between a black and a white man, to a black man emotionally expressing his grief and pain, and finally the group 'melted into one giant, wailing, hugging mass of black and white humanity'.

 The Process Work approach to leadership and conflict facilitation is based on the idea of deep democracy; it tries to build awareness of the bigger picture and develop compassion for all sides in a conflict, an approach that Mindell refers to as 'eldership'.
 Process oriented psychology is known for a positive model of conflict, seeing it as an opportunity for growth and community; Mindell, like the authors Thomas Crum and Danaan Parry, suggests that dealing with personal conflicts better can create global change.
 The model of conflict resolution involves identifying the sides in the conflict as roles and having the conflicting parties experiment with expressing all roles, swapping sides until greater understanding is achieved.
 Conflict is understood as a sign that at least one viewpoint or experience within the group is not being adequately represented and Process Work aims to bring these 'ghosts' into conscious awareness and dialogue.

+Lewis Method of Deep Democracy

+Lewis Method of Deep Democracy is based on the work of Arnold Mindell.
+In the early 1990s two of Arnold Mindell’s students, Myrna Lewis and her late husband, Greg, began translating some of the tools.
+Lewis's Method of Deep Democracy is more flexible about the depth.

+Patricia A. Wilson's Deep Democracy

+Wilson has more focus on inner work and building the container for a culture of dialogue and connectedness.
+She summarizes essence of deep democracy as "the inner experience of interconnectedness".

+Judith M. Green's Deep Democracy

+Green describes "Deep Democracy would equip people to expect, to understand, and to value diversity and change while preserving and projecting both democratically humane cultural values and interactively sustainable environmental values in a dynamic responsive way."